Ph.D. ASSISTANT PROFESSOR

 SPED 522: Remedial Instruction; SPED 609: Assessment and Remediation of Severe Reading Disabilities; SPE 490: Practicum in Special Education; SPED 597/DFHH 597: Special Topics; SPED 695: Internship II (Student Teaching)

-Hashey, A., Miller, K., & Foxworth, L.L. (in press).
+Hashey, A., Miller, K., & Foxworth, L.L.
+(2020).
 Applying Universal Design for Learning Principles within Self-Regulated Strategy Development Instruction: Merging Effective Practices.
 Intervention in School and Clinic.

 Foxworth, L. L. & Dexter, C. A. (2019).
 Strengthening Lesson Delivery Skills through Increased Opportunities to Respond.
 Retrieved from: http://www.council-for-